sergeymoryakov/sergeymoryakov/README.md

 ## Seeking New Opportunities

-🚀 I'm looking for a role as a web developer where I can mix my aviation background with my coding skills.
+🚀 I'm available for a role as a web developer where I can mix my aviation background with my coding skills.
 I want to create new things and make user experiences that stand out.
 I'm ready to work with a team that's forward-thinking and innovative.

 ## Let's Connect